openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

 Force flushing the response outputs.
 This operation has no effect in HTTP 1.0 buffering output mode.
-See `HTTP 1.0 support`.
+See [HTTP 1.0 support](http://wiki.nginx.org/NginxHttpLuaModule#HTTP.201.0.20support).

 ngx.exit
 --------